 The Recreation and Natural Heritage Trust Program

-The Recreation and Natural Heritage Trust program was created by the Legislature in 1986 in order to help preserve Connecticut’s natural heritage.
-It is the Department of Energy and Environmental Protection’s (DEEP) primary program for acquiring land to expand the state’s system of parks, forests, wildlife, and other natural open spaces.
-Through it, the DEEP manages the acquisition of land of statewide significance that represents the ecological and cultural diversity of Connecticut, with a focus on unique features such as rivers, mountains, rare natural communities, scenic qualities, historic significance, connections to other protected land, and access to water.
+The Recreation and Natural Heritage Trust Program (RNHTP) was established by the General Assembly in 1986 to help protect and preserve Connecticut’s natural heritage.
+It is the Department's primary program for acquiring lands and waters to be added to the State's system of public Parks, Forests, Wildlife Management, recreational water access, and other natural open spaces.
+Through the RNHTP, the Department handles the acquisition of land of statewide significance which represent the ecological and cultural diversity of Connecticut, with a focus on unique features such as rivers, mountains, rare natural communities, scenic qualities, historic significance, connections to other protected land, and access to water.

 Landowner Acquisition Process

-The DEEP purchases land from willing sellers.
-In many cases, the property owners contact the agency.
-In other instances, the Department or conservation organizations initiate contact.
+The Department purchases land from willing sellers.
+In many cases, landowners interested in protecting their property contact DEEP directly.
+Other times, the Department or conservation organizations initiate contact with landowners.